mcgsjoyner/cookiecutter-pypackage-pdm/{{cookiecutter.github_slug}}/CONTRIBUTING.rst

 Ready to contribute?
 Here's how to set up `{{ cookiecutter.project_slug }}` for local development.

+1. `Install PDM <https://pdm-project.org/en/stable/#installation>`_, the Python package manager used by this project.
 1. Fork the `{{ cookiecutter.project_slug }}` repo on GitHub.
 2. Clone your fork locally::